emberjs/guides/source/localizable/tutorial/ember-data.md

 });
 ```

-Now we have a model object that we can use for our Ember Data store.
+We now have a model object that we can use for our Ember Data implementation.

 ### Updating the Model Hook